aneeskhan47/hypervisorcontrol/README.md

-## ⚠ Disclaimer
+## 📢 Important Information

-**HypervisorControl** is a tool created by **aneeskhan47** to facilitate the quick toggling of the hypervisor on or off in Windows 10 and 11.
-It is intended to help users manage the hypervisor for specific use cases and applications, such as gaming and working with WSL2 at the same time.
+**HypervisorControl** is a PowerShell script created by **aneeskhan47** to facilitate the quick toggling of the hypervisor on or off in Windows 10 and 11.
+It is intended to help users manage the hypervisor for specific use cases and applications, such as gaming (e.g., Valorant) and working with WSL2 at the same time.

 **aneeskhan47** is not responsible for any damage, issues, or unexpected consequences that may arise from the use of this tool.
 HypervisorControl is designed to perform a specific function: toggling the hypervisor state.
 It does not engage in any suspicious or harmful activities.